 The main Zeo++ utility works in a text terminal and can be called by executing the "network" binary.
 The to-be-analyzed materials' structures have to be provided in one of compatible file formats.
-For a detail documentation of the program's functions as well as the graphical user interface (ZeoVis) please see the doumentation pages.
-Below we present a number of examples, which can serve as a crash-course on Zeo++.
+For a detail documentation of the program's functions as well as the graphical user interface (ZeoVis) please check the readme files coming with the source, or simply contact Maciej Haranczyk.

-In the following sections, the basic Zeo++ funcionality is presented.
-Each section discusses a general syntax requires to call a specific functionality, e.g. calcluation of pore diameters or accessible volume, followed by a specific example of EDI zeolite.
-The CSSR files for EDI zeolites can be downloaded here and imidiatelly tested.
+In the following sections, the basic Zeo++ functionality is presented.
+It can serve as a crash-course.
+Each section discusses a general syntax requires to call a specific functionality, e.g. calculation of pore diameters or accessible volume, followed by a specific example of EDI zeolite.
+The CSSR files for EDI zeolites can be downloaded here and immediately tested.

 If you wish to use other Zeo++ functionality, i.e. diversity selection, will you please contact Maciej Haranczyk.

-To calculate diameters of the largest included sphere, free sphere and included sphere along free sphere path please use the following syntax:./network -r -res output_file.res input_structure.cssr
+To calculate diameters of the largest included sphere, free sphere and included sphere along free sphere path please use the following syntax:./network -ha -res output_file.res input_structure.cssr

 As the result output_file.res is written.
 It contains three numbers, diameters of, respectively, the largest included sphere, the largest free sphere and the largest included sphere along free sphere path.
 In fact, filename output_file.res is optional.
 If it is not provided, the results are written to input_structure.res